Skip to content

 model = Novae.from_pretrained("MICS-Lab/novae-human-0") # or any valid model name

-How to save my own model?
+How do I save my own model?

 If you have trained or fine-tuned your own Novae model, you can save it for later use.
 For that, use the model.save_pretrained() method as below: